Hypercontracts: Conclusions

 \section{Conclusions}

 We proposed hypercontracts, a generic model of contracts providing a richer algebra than the metatheory of~\cite{BenvenisteContractBook}.
-We started from a generic model of components equipped with a simulation preorder and a parallel composition.
-On top of them we considered \compsets (or hyperproperties), which are lattices of sets of components equipped with parallel composition and quotient; \compsets are our generic model formalizing ``properties.''
+We started from a generic model of components equipped with a simulation preorder and parallel composition.
+On top of them, we considered \compsets (or hyperproperties, for behavioral formalisms), which are lattices of sets of components equipped with parallel composition and quotient; \compsets are our generic model formalizing ``properties.''
 Hypercontracts are then defined as pairs of \compsets specifying the allowed environments and either the obligations of the closed system or the set of allowed implementations---both forms are useful.

-We specialized hypercontracts by restricting them to pairs of downward closed \compsets (where downward closed refers to the component preorder), and then to \conic hypercontracts, whose environments and closed systems are described by a finite number of components. \Conic hypercontracts possess Assume/Guarantee contracts as a specialization.
-Specializing them in a different direction provided us with a compact and elegant model of interface hypercontracts, which are \conic hypercontracts built on top of input/output components specified as receptive languages.
-We showed that interface hypercontracts coincide with interface automata; however, our formulas for the parallel composition are direct and do not need the iterative procedure of state pruning, needed in interface automata.
+We specialized hypercontracts by restricting them to pairs of downward closed \compsets (where downward closed refers to the component preorder), and then to \conic hypercontracts, whose environments and closed systems are described by a finite number of components. \Conic hypercontracts include Assume/Guarantee contracts as a specialization.
 We illustrated the versatility of our model on the definition of contracts for information flow in security.